Julius Sumner Miller: Television

 In 1959, Miller began hosting his educational program, Why Is It So?, on KNXT (now KCBS-TV) Channel 2 in Los Angeles.
 From 1962 to 1964, he was Disney's "Professor Wonderful" on new introductions, filmed at Disneyland, to the syndicated reruns of The Mickey Mouse Club.
 He also starred in the Disney series Great Moments in Science and Science and its Magic.
-During the same period, he appeared on a semi-regular basis, performing physics experiments, on Steve Allen's late night TV show in Hollywood, syndicated by Group W. Eventually, he also had his own TV shows in Australia, Canada, Norway, and New Zealand.
+During the same period, he appeared on a semi-regular basis, performing physics experiments, on Steve Allen's late-night TV show in Hollywood, syndicated by Group W. Eventually, he also had his own TV shows in Australia, Canada, Norway, and New Zealand.

 Miller's first television appearance in Australia was on Bob Sanders People in 1963.
 In an improvised physics demonstration, he attempted to drive a drinking straw through a raw potato.
-A paper straw normally does not have sufficient strength but if one pinches the end, the trapped air acts as a piston, easily piercing the potato.
-For the first time in his career he could not get this to work, and he loudly exclaimed "Australian straws ain't worth a damn!".
+A paper straw normally is not strong enough, but if one pinches the end, the trapped air acts as a piston, easily piercing the potato.
+For the first time in his career, he could not get this to work, and he loudly exclaimed: "Australian straws ain't worth a damn!"
 The next morning, Miller arrived at his Sydney University laboratory to find one million drinking straws on the floor with a telegram reading "You might find one of these fitting your requirements".
-He later stated "I sat amongst the straws with straws stuck in my hair and ears.
+He later stated, "I sat amongst the straws with straws stuck in my hair and ears.
 But clearly I had made a mistake.
 I should have said: 'Australian potatoes ain't worth a damn', and I'd have cornered the potato market!"

 Shortly after, he was offered a job presenting science for Australia's ABC Television.
-When asked how much money he wanted, he replied that he never asked, he listened to an offer then "multiplied it by a factor between two and ten".
-Due to budget constraints the offer was withdrawn, but an agreement was reached for Miller to host his own science-based TV series which was filmed at the University of Sydney where he taught.
-Why Is It So? (the program title, which also would become his stock phrase), was broadcast from 1963 to 1986 and became an instant hit known for its "cool experiments, interesting science, and fantastic hair".
+When asked how much money he wanted, he replied that he never asked, he listened to an offer, then "multiplied it by a factor between two and ten".
+Due to budget constraints, the offer was withdrawn, but an agreement was reached for Miller to host his own science-based TV series, which was filmed at the University of Sydney, where he taught.
+Why Is It So? (the program title, which also would become his stock phrase), broadcast from 1963 to 1986 and became an instant hit known for its "cool experiments, interesting science, and fantastic hair".
 The 1960s program became Demonstrations in Physics (also called Science Demonstrations when it was aired on American PBS television).
 He introduced each episode with the line:

 How do you do, ladies and gentlemen, and boys and girls [sometimes adding some others like: and teachers, and fathers, and mothers, and people].